-The purpose of this review for the IUCNUK Peatland Programme's Commission of Inquiry is to consider the capacity and resilience of peatlands in mitigating climate change and the implications this may have on current policy for peatland restoration. is to examine the evidence, to date, on C and GHG budgets in UK peatlands under differing land management.
-This review draws heavily upon work undertaken for a separate ongoing review of the impacts of management upon carbon and greenhouse gas budgets of peatlands commissioned by JNCC.
-Pertinent sections of the JNCC review will be added to this document once the former is published.
+The purpose of this review for IUCN UK Peatland Programme is to consider the capacity and resilience of peatlands in mitigating and adapting to climate change and the implications this may have on current policy for peatland restoration.
+This Review examines the evidence, to date, on C and GHG budgets in UK peatlands under differing land management.
+This review draws heavily upon work undertaken for a separate review of the impacts of management upon carbon and greenhouse gas budgets of peatlands commissioned by JNCC (Worrall et al 2011).